Beet of the Wild

 A chocolate smoothie being poured into a tall glass with bananas, cacao nibs and a spoonful of peanut butter on the table surrounding.

-If you try this Healthy Chocolate PB Banana Smoothie recipe, let me know how it turns out by leaving a comment and/or a rating below!
-And make sure you're following along on Pinterest, Instagram and Facebook for more wildly nutritious recipes!
+If you make this Healthy Chocolate PB Banana Smoothie, let me know how it turns out by leaving a comment and rating below.
+Also, make sure you're following along on Pinterest, Instagram, Facebook and Flipboard for more wildly nutritious recipes!

 A tall glass filled to the top with a chocolate peanut butter banana smoothie sitting in the middle of a spoonful of peanut butter, a bunch of bananas and a spilled bowl of cacao nibs.